Mongolia · Bird Electrocution Mitigation

 100%Complete

 A model example of a public railway company partnering with conservation organizations.
-Ulaanbaatar Railway in Choir collaborated with MBCC — with insulation covers donated by MBZRCF — to mitigate their powerlines in Govisumber Province.
+Ulaanbaatar Railway in Choir collaborated with the Mohamed Bin Zayed Raptor Conservation Fund and Mongolian Bird Conservation Center to mitigate their powerlines in Govisumber Province.
 Line 1 (885 poles) is fully mitigated.
 Line 2 (285 poles) is 100% complete.
-This demonstrates how any energy utility can act with minimal cost and maximum impact.
+This demonstrates how any energy utility company can act with minimal cost and maximum impact.

 Coverage by electricity distribution company